vippsas/vipps-checkout/vipps-checkout-api.md

 ```

-- `id` will be the unique identifier for the shipping option, and will be returned to you in the callback and polling endpoint.
+- `id` is the unique identifier for the shipping option and is returned to you in the callback and polling endpoint.
 - `isDefault` is the option pre-checked for the customer.
-Only one option should have this as true.
+Only one option should have this as *true*.
 - `priority` allows you to specify the order of your options explicitly by ascending order.
 Should be provided as an integer.
 - `brand` is the logistics provider.
 This is used to display a logo next to the shipping option.
 Currently `"posten", "helthjem" and "postnord"` logos are supported.
 If none of these are given, a generic logo will be displayed instead.
-- `product` is the shipping option product name, and is typically used to distinguish different options that the logistics providers offer.
-Such as "pick-up in store", "home delivery" and "mailbox".
+- `product` is the shipping option product name and is typically used to distinguish different options that the logistics providers offer (e.g., "pick-up in store", "home delivery", "mailbox").
 This will be displayed in the title of the shipping option.
-- `description` is an optional explaining text that will show under the price.
+- `description` is an optional text that will show under the price.
 This can typically include estimates of delivery or other information.
 - `amount.currency` is the currency identificator according to ISO 4217.
 - `amount.value` is the amount in the lowest currency subdivision (øre for NOK) as an integer.